Heat Diffusion Equation (2D)

 Temperature Field Management

-Within GeoModBox.jl, one needs to distinguish between the centroid field and the extended centroid field, which includes ghost nodes.
+Within GeoModBox.jl, it is necessary to distinguish between the centroid field and the extended field, which includes ghost nodes.

-The extended field is used in the linear solver of the explicit (forward Euler) scheme and in the residual calculation for the non-linear solvers using the defect correction.
-For these solvers, the ghost node temperature values are calculated internally based on the thermal boundary condition, and the extended field is used to numerically solve the PDE.
+The extended field is used in the linear solution of the explicit (forward Euler) scheme and in the residual calculation for the non-linear solution using defect correction.
+For these solvers, the ghost node temperature values are computed internally based on the prescribed thermal boundary conditions, and the extended field is used to numerically solve the PDE.

-For the solvers that involve a coefficient matrix (e.g., linear implicit schemes and non-linear solvers for constant and variable parameters), only the centroid values are used.
-That is, the size of the coefficient matrix is determined by the total number of centroids.
-These solvers internally update the centroid temperatures of the extended field after solving the PDE.
+For solvers that involve a coefficient matrix (e.g., linear implicit schemes and non-linear solutions for constant and variable thermal properties), only the centroid values are used.
+In this case, the size of the coefficient matrix is determined by the total number of centroids.
+After solving the PDE, these solvers internally update the centroid temperatures of the extended field.

 For more details, please see the following sections or refer to the source code.